Woburn, Massachusetts

 Woburn (/ˈwuːbərn/ WOO-bərn) is a city in Middlesex County, Massachusetts, United States.
 The population was 40,876 at the 2020 census.
 Woburn is located 9 mi north of Boston.
 Woburn uses Massachusetts' mayor-council form of government, in which an elected mayor is the executive and a partly district-based, partly at-large city council is the legislature.
-It is the only one of Massachusetts' 351 municipalities to refer to members of its City Council as "Aldermen."
+It was the last of Massachusetts' 351 municipalities to refer to members of its city council as "aldermen".

 History

 Woburn was first settled in 1640 near Horn Pond, a primary source of the Mystic River, and was officially incorporated in 1642.
 At that time the area included present day towns of Woburn, Winchester, Burlington, and parts of Stoneham and Wilmington.
-In 1740 Wilmington separated from Woburn.
+In 1730 Wilmington separated from Woburn.
 In 1799 Burlington separated from Woburn; in 1850 Winchester did so, too.

 Woburn got its name from Woburn, Bedfordshire.
-Woburn played host to the first religious ordination in the Americas on Nov.
-22, 1642.
+Woburn played host to the first religious ordination in the Americas on November 22, 1642.
 Rev. Thomas Carter was sworn in by many of the most prominent men of New England including John Cotton, minister of the First Church of Boston, Richard Mather minister of the First Church of Dorchester, and Capt.
 Edward Johnson co-founder of the church and town of Woburn.
 Johnson is regarded as "the father of Woburn."
 He served as the first town clerk, represented the town in the Massachusetts General Court, made the first map of Massachusetts, and wrote the first history of the colony.